DataDog/hiring-engineers/walkthrough.md

 Now open up the PostgreSQL metrics dashboard.
 You should start to see database metrics populate the graphs after a few minutes.

 [https://app.datadoghq.com/dash/integration/17/postgres---metrics](https://app.datadoghq.com/dash/integration/17/postgres---metrics)

+Add the Postgres - Metric dashboard to your favorites by clicking on the star ⭐ icon.

 Click **Next** to continue.